Shanxi

+The province's one-character abbreviation is 晋, after the state of Jin that existed there during the Spring and Autumn period (c.
+770).
+In later periods, Shanxi also became the political core of the Northern Wei, a Xianbei-founded dynasty whose early capital was located in present-day northern Datong.
+During the Ming and Qing dynasties, Shanxi merchants dominated China's commerce and finance.
+Their commercial networks extended to Russia, Japan, Korea, Central Asia, Southeast Asia, and South Asia.
+After the collapse of the Qing dynasty, Shanxi was governed for nearly four decades by Yan Xishan and functioned with a high degree of de facto autonomy within the Republic of China, serving as a major Kuomintang political and industrial stronghold in the north and being described as "the model province", before being incorporated into the state system of the People's Republic of China, where its role shifted toward that of a major energy-producing province.

 The name Shanxi means 'west of the mountains', a reference to its location west of the Taihang Mountains.
 Shanxi borders Hebei to the east, Henan to the south, Shaanxi to the west and Inner Mongolia to the north.
 Shanxi's terrain is characterised by a plateau bounded partly by mountain ranges.
 Shanxi's culture is largely dominated by the ethnic Han majority, who make up over 99% of its population.
-Jin Chinese is considered by some linguists to be a distinct language from Mandarin and its geographical range covers most of Shanxi.
-Both Jin and Mandarin are spoken in Shanxi.
+Jin Chinese is the only major Sinitic variety in northern China that is not classified within the Mandarin group.

-Shanxi possesses roughly a third of China's total coal deposits.
-Nevertheless, Shanxi's GDP per capita remains below the national average.
+Shanxi possesses roughly one third of China's total coal reserves, a factor that has long shaped the province's industrial structure and energy role within the national economy.
+Despite this resource endowment, Shanxi's GDP per capita has remained below the national average, reflecting structural challenges associated with resource dependence, environmental constraints, and uneven economic diversification.
 The province hosts the Taiyuan Satellite Launch Center.

-The province is also known for having by far the largest number of historic buildings among all Chinese provinces, by possessing over 70% of China's surviving buildings built during or predating the Song dynasty.
-Also notable are the Yungang Grottoes in Datong, which date back over 1500 years.
+The province is also known for having by far the largest number of historic buildings among all Chinese provinces, with over 28,000 ancient structures in total and over 70% of China's surviving buildings built during or predating the Song dynasty.
+Shanxi has three UNESCO World Heritage Sites: Pingyao Ancient City, Yungang Grottoes, and Mount Wutai.